Tobbelobby/Kapoll_main/README.md

 # Kapoll a Voting Application

 This project was done as a semester project in the cors DAT250 at Western Norway University of Applied Sciences.
-From here we aspect you to have Java, Maven, Node.js, npm and Docker preinstalled.
+From here we expect you to have Java, Maven, Node.js, npm and Docker preinstalled.
 The walk-through assume that you use a IDEA, that support some type of automatic build, the command for this is not given her